Who are Mums for Lungs?

 Image: Ruth Board

 Most of our members are ordinary people with no specialist background in air pollution who volunteer their time to campaign.
-Everyone is welcome - we began as mums on maternity leave but have grown to become a network for everyone - you don’t have to be a parent to get involved and we are actively encouraging people outside of London to join our campaign.
+Everyone is welcome - we began as mums on maternity leave but have grown to become a network for everyone - you don’t have to be a parent to get involved and we have volunteers all over the country.

 This is an excellent initiative.
 We need an army of Mums for Lungs if we are to tackle London’s toxic air, which is stunting our children’s lungs and scarring health for a generation.